North America Pharmaceutical Plastic Packaging Market Size and Share

 North America Pharmaceutical Plastic Packaging Market Analysis by Mordor Intelligence

-The North America Pharmaceutical Plastic Packaging Market size is estimated at USD 18.25 billion in 2025, and is expected to reach USD 24.55 billion by 2030, at a CAGR of 6.10% during the forecast period (2025-2030).
+The North America Pharmaceutical Plastic Packaging Market was valued at USD 18.25 billion in 2025 and estimated to grow from USD 19.35 billion in 2026 to reach USD 25.93 billion by 2031, at a CAGR of 6.03% during the forecast period (2026-2031).
 A decisive shift from glass to lightweight plastics, coupled with firm child-resistant closure rules and the spread of home-care therapies, is steering growth.
 Biologic drug developers are accelerating demand for sterile, ready-to-fill plastic systems that lower contamination risk and simplify cold-chain logistics.
 Expanded reimbursement for self-administration devices is generating fresh opportunities for nasal, inhalation, and autoinjector formats.
 Meanwhile, sustainability mandates are nudging producers toward post-consumer recycled (PCR) and bio-based resins, even as supply shortages for medical-grade rPET and HDPE increase sourcing complexity.
 Moderate industry fragmentation continues, yet the Amcor–Berry Global merger signals an era of scale-driven R&D investments and more pronounced competitive boundaries.

 Key Report Takeaways